Leave a legacy

 Every gift in every will makes a real difference to our conservation work protecting your local wildlife for the future.

-To ensure that a charity ultimately benefits for your gift, your solicitor or will writer will need the following information:
+To ensure that a charity ultimately benefits from your gift, your solicitor or will writer will need the following information:

 - Registered Charity Name: Herts and Middlesex Wildlife Trust